By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 set AWS_SESSION_TOKEN=

-Using temporary credentials with named profiles
+Use temporary credentials with named profiles

-aws_access_key_id = example-access-key-as-in-returned-output
+[mfa]aws_access_key_id = example-access-key-as-in-returned-output

 aws_secret_access_key = example-secret-access-key-as-in-returned-output

-aws_session_token = example-session-Token-as-in-returned-output
+aws_session_token = example-session-token-as-in-returned-output

-After the credentials expire, run the get-session-token command again, and then export the returned values to the environment variables or to the profile configuration.
+After the credentials expire, run the get-session-token command again, and then export the returned values to the environment variables or the profile configuration.

 Related information

-2 Comments
+5 Comments

 To run "aws sts get-session-token" command, I need to provide the AWS profile.
 To provide the AWS profile I need to store the "aws_access_key_id" and "aws_secret_access_key" under the credential file on my local machine.
 Then what is the point of using temporary credential with MFA from the same machine where information for Access key is already stored!!.
 How does this makes it more secure?